orcutt989/twitter-statistics/README.md

 ## Docker

 1. Install Docker
+2. Store your Twitter consumer key as an environment variable named `KEY`.
+3. Store your Twitter consumer secret as an environment variable named `SECRET`.
-2. Clone this repo.
+4. Clone this repo.
-3. `cd` to the directory of the project
+5. `cd` to the directory of the project
-4. Run `docker-compose run banno`
+6. Run `docker-compose run banno`

 ## No Docker